shaddysignal/dot-files-and-env/README.md

 dot-vim-and-bash-files
 ======================

-for boost create enviroment on new machine
+Repo for boosting creation of new machine enviroment